Juejuemu/EasyConvert/README.md

 # EasyConvert

-This tool was created to fulfill the course "Software Testing Principles & Techniques" at Harrisburg University of Science and Technology.

 EasyConvert is a file conversion tool that allows users to convert various file formats easily.
-The application currently supports the following conversions:
+It was created to fulfill the course "Software Testing Principles & Techniques" at Harrisburg University of Science and Technology.

 ## Supported Conversions